casualjim/httpie-go/README.md

 httpie-go is a clone of [httpie](https://httpie.org/).
 Since httpie-go is written in Go, it is a single binary and does not require a heavy runtime.

+## Theme

+To change the colorization theme you can specify an environment variable: HT_THEME

+You can pick any of these themes: https://xyproto.github.io/splash/docs/

 ## Examples

 This example sends a GET request to http://httpbin.org/get.